cloudinary/cloudinary-react/README.md

 The Image element defines a Cloudinary Image tag.

 ### Video
-The Image element defines a Cloudinary Image tag.
+The Video element defines a Cloudinary Video tag.

 ### Transformation
 The Transformation element allows you to defined additional transformations on the parent element.